Gender identity and gender expression

 - Agender: a person who doesn’t identify with any gender, or identifies as being genderless.
 Their gender identity may live outside of the gender binary.
 Agender people may or may not identify as transgender (trans).

-- Androgynous (androgyne): a person whose gender expression (e.g. clothing, hairstyle, etc.) doesn’t fall into the gender binary, or falls somewhere in between male and female.
+- Androgynous (androgyne): a person whose gender expression (e.g. clothing, hairstyle, etc.) doesn’t fall into the gender binary, or falls somewhere in between man and woman.

 - Cisgender: a person whose gender identity and gender expression match the sex they were assigned at birth.